Xiangguo Qiu: Education and career

 Qiu earned a PhD in medicine from Tianjin Medical University in 1985 and an MS in Immunology from Hebei Medical University in 1990.
 Qiu moved to Canada in 1996 for graduate studies and in 2003 started working on antibody treatments at the Canadian National Microbiology Laboratory (NML) in Winnipeg.

 While working at the lab, Qiu and Gary Kobinger helped develop ZMapp, an experimental biopharmaceutical drug to treat Ebola.
-The development of this drug won both Qui and Kobinger the 2018 Canadian Governor General's Innovation Award.
+The development of this drug won both Qiu and Kobinger the 2018 Canadian Governor General's Innovation Award.

 National security incident

 In July 2019, Qiu and her biologist husband Keding Cheng who worked with her at the NML, had their security clearances revoked and were evicted from the facilities by the Royal Canadian Mounted Police (RCMP), leading also to the University of Manitoba severing ties.
-In a statement to the CBC, a PHAC spokesperson said that the scientists were no longer employed there as of Jan 2021, declining to disclose additional information or comment further, leaving open speculation about espionage.
+In a statement to the CBC, a PHAC spokesperson said that the scientists were no longer employed there as of January 2021, declining to disclose additional information or comment further, leaving open speculation about espionage.
 Four months prior to this incident, Qiu was found to have made a shipment of Ebola and Henipavirus samples from the NML to the Wuhan Institute of Virology, though this was reported to be unconnected to her removal.